-RSM is the trading name used by the members of the RSM network.
-Each member of the RSM network is an independent accounting and consulting firm each of which practices in its own right.
-The RSM network is not itself a separate legal entity of any description in any jurisdiction.
-The RSM network is administered by RSM International Limited, a company registered in England and Wales (company number 4040598) whose registered office is at 50 Cannon Street, London EC4N 6JJ.
-The brand and trademark RSM and other related intellectual property rights used by members of the network are owned by RSM International Association, an association governed by article 60 et seq of the Civil Code of Switzerland whose seat is in Zug.
-Copyright of this material is owned by RSM International Limited.
-2022
+RSM is the brand used by a network of independent accounting and consulting firms, each of which practices in its own right.
+The network is not itself a separate legal entity of any description in any jurisdiction.

+The network is administered by RSM International Limited, a company registered in England and Wales (company number 4040598) whose registered office is at 50 Cannon Street, London EC4N 6JJ.

+The brand and trademark RSM and other intellectual property rights used by members of the network are owned by RSM International Association, an association governed by article 60 et seq of the Civil Code of Switzerland whose seat is in Zug.

+© RSM International Association, 2025
-RSM IFRS Listed Comprehensive Limited Contents 31 December 2022 RSM

-Statement of profit or loss and other comprehensive income 2

-Statement of financial position 4

-Statement of changes in equity 6

-Statement of cash flows 7

-Notes to the financial statements 8

-Independent auditor's report to the members of RSM IFRS Listed Comprehensive Limited 75
+RSM IFRS Listed Comprehensive Limited Contents 31 December 2024 RSM Statement of profit or loss and other comprehensive income Statement of financial position Statement of changes in equity Statement of cash flows Notes to the financial statements Independent auditor's report to the members of RSM IFRS Listed Comprehensive Limited 2 4 6 7 8 75